kittenlogic/unsupervised-pleasures/_posts/2022-05-26-ultimate-fantasy-090.md

 I have practiced these actions on myself and have found that, when I do them, my clitoris turns from one end of the penis to the other in a rhythmic dance.
 I call it anovulation.
 All of this may sound very dramatic, and it is, but it is also possible for me to be truly satisfied.
 I have found that, in order to be satisfied, I have to have something to hide.
 Desire turns to insatiable.
 The more I hide, the more I want.
 This is why I hang on.
 Look closely.
 My skin has begun to turn golden.

-As you can see, in this chapter, I share a number of stories from my experiences of becoming-queer, of methodological anarchism.
-These stories are not true, for I am in agreement with the notion that there is no such thing as a true story.
-Nor do they follow a single line of direction or desire; they connect to each other in many ways.
 In sharing these stories, I do not have a simple message or a particular argument to convey.
 Like Ursula Le Guin, I wish, instead of looking for a message when we read a story, instead of looking up, we could think about the words, the sounds, the smells that emanate from a story.